hackaninstant/lightmeter/README.md

 This fork slashed down the code to fit into an ATMEGA 168 which only has 16K memory.
 The original required 27K.
 Features that were removed from master:

-* ND factor
 * flash metering
-* shutter speed rounding
 * aperture rounding
 * graphics display

-Code modifications: ISO minimum: .8, using array instead of conditionals Uses SSD1306Ascii.h instead of Adafruit to save space
+Code modifications: ISO minimum: .8, using array/math for calculating shutter/ISO instead of conditionals, optimized code to fit inside 16K Nano 168
+Uses SSD1306Ascii.h instead of Adafruit to save space, disabled scrolling to save space

 Components:
 1. Arduino NANO v.3 ATMEGA 168 (16K)